 1. The Womanly Art of Breastfeeding by Diane Weissinger, Diana West, Teresa Pitman

 Dedicated to supporting nursing and expectant mothers, the internationally respected La Leche League has set the standard for educating and empowering mothers in this natural art for generations.
 Their classic bestselling guide has been retooled, refocused, and updated for today’s mothers and lifestyles.
-Working mothers, stay-at-home moms, single moms, and mothers of multiples will all benefit from the book’s range of nursing advice, stories, and information—from preparing for breastfeeding during pregnancy to feeding cues, from nursing positions to expressing and storing breast milk.
+Working mothers, stay-at-home moms, single moms, and mothers of multiples will all benefit from the book’s range of nursing advice, stories, and information—from preparing for breastfeeding during pregnancy to feeding cues, from breastfeeding positions to expressing and storing breast milk.

 2. Breastfeeding Made Simple by Nancy Mohrbacher and Kathleen Kendall-Tackett